Xiobe/Microsoft365-Hunting/lolbas_certutil.md

 # Lolbas CertUtil

 [Lolol Farm](https://lolol.farm/) is a project that groups all living of the land techniques.
 [Lolbas](https://lolbas-project.github.io/#) is specifically targetting Windows binaries.
+[Certutil](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/certutil) is one of these binaries that can be abused.

 ## Download file from Internet Case 1